centreon/centreon-documentation/cloud/integrations/itsm/ot-glpirestapi.md

 The GlpiRestApi provider uses the REST API of Glpi to retrieve data in order to open a ticket.
 Since it gathers a lot of configurations objects from Glpi, it puts them in cache.
-Loging out or waiting 10 hours will flush the cache.
+Logging out or waiting 10 hours will flush the cache.

 ![architecture](../../assets/integrations/open-tickets/ot-glpi-rest-api-architecture.png)